Mambo-Token/Solidcoins/FRANC.md

 To calculate the sells price in Kas we will take a 90 days moving average price of $Kas (90d ma),
 We will take an approximate Forex exchange price USD-CHF (21d ma).
 Applying moving averages takes out the hectic and stress from short term volatile spikes and makes $Franc smooth and low volatile.
-The price is adapted weekly.
+The price is adapted weekly or monthly.
 In cases of heavy volatility and big price changes we may adapt the price as it occurs.
 Example:
 Dec 3, 2024:
 $Kas 90d MA (moving average) = 0.1495 USD.